dendibakh/perf-book/chapters/1-Introduction/1-6 What is in the book.md

 * What performance analysis tools are available on my platform?
 * What are techniques to reduce the number of cache misses and branch mispredictions?

-Hopefully, by the end of this book, you will be able to answer those questions.
+I hope that by the end of this book, you will be able to answer those questions.

 The book is split into two parts.
 The first part (chapters 2--7) teaches you how to find performance problems, and the second part (chapters 8--13) teaches you how to fix them.